Remote Work Productivity Research: OECD + Mixed Evidence

 “When task performance is interrupted before completion and individuals switch attention to a new task, significant performance decrements emerge on the second task.
 The magnitude of the effect depends on the degree of task engagement and goal commitment during the initial task.”
 [3]

 Interruptions force a hidden tradeoff: speed for stress.
-Gloria Mark’s UC Irvine research (Mark, Gudith & Klocke, 2008) found that interrupted workers actually completed tasks faster than uninterrupted workers – but at the cost of significantly higher stress, frustration, time pressure, and mental effort [7].
+Gloria Mark’s UC Irvine research (Mark, Gudith and Klocke, 2008) found that interrupted workers actually completed tasks faster than uninterrupted workers, but at the cost of significantly higher stress, frustration, time pressure, and mental effort [7].
 You compensate by rushing, not by recovering cleanly.
-Mark’s later research, published in her 2023 book Attention Span, found that average screen-based attention spans have compressed to roughly 47 seconds, with workers switching activities about every 3 minutes.
-Four interruptions in a workday don’t just cost you time – they compound the stress-speed tradeoff and the attention residue that Leroy’s research documents, degrading both output quality and cognitive stamina.
+Mark’s later research, published in her 2023 book Attention Span (Hanover Square Press, ISBN 978-1335449412), found that average screen-based attention spans have compressed to roughly 47 seconds, with workers switching activities about every 3 minutes [11].
+Four interruptions in a workday do not just cost you time, they compound the stress-speed tradeoff and the attention residue that Leroy’s research documents, degrading both output quality and cognitive stamina [3][7].

 Research on work-family boundaries identified that interruptions contribute to general perceptions of work-family conflict both directly and indirectly through cognitive appraisals of thwarted goals [3].
-Translation: interruptions don’t just damage your productivity metrics.
+Translation: interruptions do not just damage your productivity metrics.
 They damage your sense of control and your mood.

 The Cooperation Hypothesis: Why Your Team Matters More Than Your Workspace

-The finding was specific: employees who could count on cooperation from colleagues and leaders were 8.2 times more likely to give discretionary effort (the productivity that comes from caring about your work, not just doing the minimum).
+The finding was specific.
+Employees who could count on cooperation from colleagues and leaders were 8.2 times more likely to give discretionary effort (the productivity that comes from caring about your work, not just doing the minimum).
 Cooperation was a stronger predictor of productivity than workspace design, tools, or compensation [4].
+(Note: Great Place to Work data uses Trust Index Survey responses with sample sizes above 4 million across the survey program; Gallup engagement uses the 12-item Q12 survey with cumulative sample exceeding 2.7 million.)

 “Cooperation and trust between team members and leadership predict discretionary effort and sustainable productivity more reliably than individual work environments, compensation levels, or tool access.
 This holds across remote, hybrid, and office-based work arrangements.”
 [4]